What is FeeX?

 Should I rely upon FeeX results to make investment decisions?

 FeeX's future returns assumptions are based on your asset allocation.
-For each Morningstar investment category (such as “Large Cap” or “Intermediate Bonds”), FeeX determines an average asset allocation by considering all the funds in that category.
+For each Lipper investment category (such as "Equity US" or "Bond USD Medium Term"), FeeX determines an average asset allocation by considering all the funds in that category.
 Then FeeX assigns the category a predicted rate of return based on the following:

 - Stocks: 5.83% average return – based on an academic survey published by Graham, John R. and Harvey, Campbell R., The Equity Risk Premium in 2016 (August 2, 2016).
 Read online here.